 - 60% of people with dementia live in low- and middle-income countries (Alzheimer's Disease International)

 - Only 20 to 50% of dementia cases are diagnosed, meaning a large proportion of people suffer in silence (Alzheimer's Disease International)

 - The annual global cost of dementia is over 1.3 trillion US dollars (Alzheimer's Disease International)

 - Dementia costs the NHS £34.7 billion a year (Alzheimer's Society)

 - 70% of people in care homes have dementia or severe memory loss (Alzheimer's Society)

 - There are currently 143 drugs in trials for Alzheimer's disease – 117 hope to slow down progression (Alzheimer's Society)

 - Only one-third of people know they can take action to reduce their risk of dementia (Alzheimer's Research UK)

 Feel more confident with a SureSafe alarm

-If you or a loved one has received a dementia diagnosis, you might feel scared and overwhelmed.
+If you or an elderly loved one has received a dementia diagnosis, you might feel scared and overwhelmed.
 Alongside checking out leading charities, such as Dementia UK and the Alzheimer's Society, SureSafe has a library of comprehensive resources to help you understand the disorder.
 While these dementia statistics might be frightening, we're here to help you every step of the way.